-Self-Invested Personal Pension (SIPP)
+Self Invested Personal Pension (SIPP)

 With standard personal pension schemes, your investments are managed for you within the pooled fund you have chosen.
-SIPPs give you the freedom to choose and manage your own investments if you so wish, although most people choose to have an authorised investment manager make the decisions for them.
+SIPPs give you the freedom to choose and manage your own investments.
+However, because this is a complex area, most people choose to have an authorised investment manager make the decisions for them.

 Essential Details of a SIPP

 What can you invest into within your SIPP?

 Some SIPPs can also raise a mortgage against property.
 The rent will go towards paying down the loan and the costs of running the property.

 A SIPP is a personal pension.
 You are not required to live in the UK to be able to invest into one.
 However, there are important considerations if you do not live in the UK and are thinking about using a SIPP.